Templates

 <script>$(function() { $( ".mycenter_div" ).draggable().css('cursor','pointer'); });</script>

-We'll create an invoice template which contains three templates. an invoice header, invoice rows, and invoice footer.
+We'll create an invoice template consisting of three sections: invoice header, invoice rows, and invoice footer.

 <table style="margin-top: 40px;margin-bottom: 30px">